klozn/10-javascript/50-web-development/30-angular/codelab05/README.md

 After going through all these steps, you'll be able to add your very own pet to our Petinder app! :tadaa:

+## Conclusion
+You've learned how to use forms in Angular